JGSquared/374Project/README.md

 	helper methods were moved to a new class, Helpers, and each of the methods was made static.
 A new interface, IPatternDetector, was created, and a single implementation, SingletonPatternDetector, takes our parsedCode HashMap to determine if the given class uses the Singleton pattern.

+M5: The design of our tool changed a fair amount to solve the issue of handling patterns that involved multiple classes.
+Our
+	solution was to push all pattern detection until after the GraphViz code had been generated, sending a list of each class's parsedCode.
+	To handle adding to the StringBuilder after the fact, we use our own special syntax within the code in order to inject proper labels and colors into the generated code.

 ### CONTRIBUTORS ###